Selling your home for sale by owner (FSBO) can save you thousands in commission, but it’s not without challenges.

 My big recommendation is to do a flat fee listing.
 A flat fee listing is with a real estate broker but they do not represent you (this is what ends up costing you so much money).
 Instead, they charge you a flat fee (in my case it's around $400) to put your listing on the MLS.
 This ensures you get maximum exposure to the most buyers.

-💰 Offer a buyer's agent commission (BAC)
+💰 Consider offering a buyer's agent commission

-You will most likely get buyer's agents, so you'll need to designate in the listing how much commission you'll pay them (I always do 2.5%).
 In my opinion, it's worth paying for the buyer's agents because they help to hold the hand of the buyers.

-Accepting an offer isn't the end of the negotiation process according to FSBO seller VanRy.
+Accepting an offer isn't the end of the negotiation process, according to FSBO seller VanRy.
 Negotiations often continue through closing, with a lot at stake for sellers.

 💸 Overbudget for expenses